The Power of a Magazine Article

 Brian was also farming at the time.
 One day, while on the tractor doing some seeding, he suddenly had this vision of a campground with all these beautiful tipis that families could rent and stay in - that was the beginning of a totally new chapter in our lives.
 Sundance Lodges was established in 1989.

-On June 15, 1992, with our kids, Ryan (11) and Stacy (9), and two staff, we opened Sundance Lodges.
-Ryan and Stacy worked here in the summers throughout school and university, making money for school and travel.
+On June 15, 1992, with their kids, Ryan (11) and Stacia (9), and two staff, Brian and Sheryl opened Sundance Lodges.
+Ryan and Stacy worked at Sundance in the summers throughout school and university, making money for school and travel.
 At first they helped the older staff, then staff themselves.
 They both enjoyed their summers in the mountains helping out and especially meeting all of the wonderful guests from all parts of the world.
 One of the highlights was when they hosted 375 soldiers from Winnipeg's Princess Patricia's and the RCMP for 13 days during G8 in 2002.

 After Brian’s passing in late 2018, there was no question that Ryan (a geologist), Stacia (a communications and marketing consultant) and Sheryl would continue Brian’s legacy by executing an expansion project that Brian wanted to do.
 This season, as of July long weekend there will be eight new trapper’s tents and one new large tipi (previously campsites) available for rent.